- Mode of study

 The MRes degree is intended for applicants who already have a clear dissertation project (or equivalent, e.g. composition portfolio, performance or software development plan).
 In liaison with the supervisor and discipline lead, a plan of work in semester 1 and 2 is agreed and serves as preparation for the project as well as assessed work in its own right.
 When you submit your online application, please use your personal statement to describe the dissertation (or equivalent) project you intend to carry out (500-700 words).
 Include specific research questions and aims.
 What does the project intend to elucidate?
 Is any hypothesis proposed?
 How will the research be carried out (i.e. methodology)?

-Please also refer to MRes Humanities Handbook 2017-18
+Please also refer to Humanities MA and MRES Handbook 2018/19

 Aims of the course

 To enable students to research and write an extended dissertation, whilst developing practical, critical and analytical research skills that can be deployed in a variety of professional and intellectual contexts.
 Students will develop an understanding of the place of a specific research topic within current debates and methodologies in relevant disciplines, and within the humanities generally.
 The course will promote the ‘project management skills’ of defining and planning a project, meeting deadlines, and recording and reflecting on outcomes.

 Applicants should normally have a good honours degree (2.1 or above) in a relevant subject.
 Students from different backgrounds who believe they have the capacity to undertake postgraduate work in the humanities should contact us to discuss their situation.

 Students follow a tailor-made programme, comprising three components totalling at least 180 credits.

 - A 20,000 word dissertation (or equivalent composition or artistic production) is at the heart of the programme (90 credits).

 - Research Training covering research skills and reflective practice in the humanities (2 x 15 = 30 credits).